Click on the below links to access the Multi-Agency Referral Form for:

 In relation to the above, concerns about a child or young person's welfare must always be recorded whether or not further action is taken.

-Professionals in most agencies should have internal procedures, which identify Designated Senior Persons or Named Professionals - managers or staff, who are able to offer advice on child protection matters and decide upon the necessity for a referral.
+Practitioners in most agencies should have internal procedures, which identify Designated Senior Persons or Named Practitioners - managers or staff, who are able to offer advice on child protection matters and decide upon the necessity for a referral.
 Consultation may also be required directly with the local Children's Social Care Services Team or the allocated social worker in Children's Social Care Services.

 Referrers should have the opportunity to discuss their concerns with a qualified social worker; advice and consultation may be sought about the appropriateness of the referral from the local Children's Social Care Services or, if the case is open, from the allocated social worker.
 At the end of the conversation between the social worker and the professional an agreement will be reached about whether this enquiry will proceed to a referral.
 If it appears that the concern is not one of child protection, but may require the provision of other children's social care services, the referring agency has to seek the consent of the parents for assessment by Children's Social Care Services to proceed.
 See also Child in Need Assessment and Plan Procedure.